 Once you have completed your application for admission, you must send your official transcript to the college.
 Students whould use Naviance to request transcripts.

 Father Ryan transcripts reflect all grades a student has earned, beginning with the first semester of the freshman year.
 High school courses taken in eighth grade are listed on the transcript, but Father Ryan does not award credit for those courses.
-Transcripts are updated after each academic year and after the summer school grades are posted in July.
-Additionally, senior transcripts are updated after the first semester of the senior year in order to send mid-year reports to colleges.
+Transcripts are updated after each academic semester and after the summer school grades are posted in July.
+Additionally, Father Ryan updates colleges with first semester and final grades.

 Rising seniors are provided a personal copy of their transcripts showing six semesters of course work.
 Students are asked to review this copy to confirm that everything is correct and to ensure they have the appropriate credits.
 Once students graduate, a final copy of their transcript is sent to them for their records.